 Damage

 When populations are high, mature bagworms can cause significant damage to plants [1].
-They eat the leaves of pine, spruce, juniper, and arborvitae.
+They feed on the needles and foliage of pine, spruce, juniper, and arborvitae.

 Identification